slavakrampetz/php-locales-memory-bench/README.md

 Main goal is find how much memory will be eaten on each Megabyte of text locales.

+For test there is generated locale files of two kinds:
+- array-based, see `locale/array_X.php`
+- function-based, see `locale/func_X.php`
+Locales split by 5 files, each one is about 10 Mb of text content.

+How measure works
+1. Run two times, one for array-based, one for func-based
+2. Measure memory before run
+3. Measure memory after load each one file
+4. Show tabbed results

 ## For run

 ```sh